Haiti Earthquake Response:

-Children of Notre Dame du Saint Esprit Catholic School in Hinche municipality are seen on the school's patio before returning to their classes after breaktime.
-Catholic Relief Services is supporting education programs in Haiti by training and certifying local school teachers in better education techniques.
-"Education is the only way to help yourself," says teacher Maniela Dorcelus, a beneficiary.
-Photo by Oscar Leiva/Silverlight for CRS
+These children attend the Notre Dame du Saint Esprit Catholic School in Hinche municipality.
+Catholic Relief Services is supporting education programs in Haiti by training and certifying local school teachers.
+Photo by Oscar Leiva/Silverlight for CRS.

 Five Years Later: 11 Success Stories From the Rubble of the Haiti Earthquake

 - Immediately following the earthquake, CRS provided 10 million meals to more than 1 million people in affected areas.